fimbullinter/wotan/packages/mimir/docs/parameter-properties.md

 }
 ```

-:thumbsup: Examples of correct code with this option enabled
+:thumbsup: Examples of correct code with this mode

 ```ts
 class C {